 Maplewood is a decidedly white-collar town, with fully 92.29% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Maplewood is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Maplewood who work in management occupations (13.59%), sales jobs (11.76%), and office and administrative support (9.59%).

 Of important note, Maplewood is also a town of artists.
 Maplewood has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Maplewood’s character.

 Also of interest is that Maplewood has more people living here who work in computers and math than 95% of the places in the US.

 Maplewood is an extremely ethnically-diverse town.
 The people who call Maplewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maplewood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Maplewood include Italian, German, English, and Polish.
+Important ancestries of people in Maplewood include Irish, Italian, German, Haitian, and English.

 The most common language spoken in Maplewood is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.